biojppm/cmany/doc/vs.rst

         * from ``vs2008``: ``v90``, ``v90_xp``
         * from ``vs2008``: ``v80``

-Note that not every combination is valid.
-For example, you cannot use toolsets newer than your chosen VS version. arm is not available in VS versions older than VS2012; also ia64 is not available in VS versions later than VS2012. clang is not available in versions older than VS2015.
+Note that not every combination is valid:
+* you cannot use toolsets newer than your chosen VS version
+* ``arm`` is not available in VS versions older than VS2012
+* ``ia64`` is not available in VS versions later than VS2012
+* ``clang`` is not available in versions older than VS2015.

 .. note:: cmany defaults to using the native architecture when no target
           architecture is specified.
 For example, the command ``cmany b -c